- What is a "Visitor"?

 When talking about Digital Analytics, a "visitor" is not a person per se since a unique individual can access your content via a PC, a smartphone, a tablet, etc. As a result, a visitor will be measured thanks to the browser ID or the phone ID.

 There are several methods to measure a "visitor".

 AT Internet offers several ways to create a unique identifier for a "visitor".

 On browsers (web and mobile):

-- Third-party cookie: we generate a unique identifier, stored in a cookie (idrxvr) on one of those 2 domain names: .xiti.com or .ati-host.net.
+- Third-party cookie: we generate a unique identifier, stored in a server-side cookie (idrxvr, atid or atidx) on one of those 2 domain names: .xiti.com or .ati-host.net.
 This unique ID allows cross-domain reports and is sent in the AT Internet hit headers.

-This ID has to be sent in the &idclient= parameter of the AT Internet hit.
-If this parameter is present in the hit that is sent to AT Internet, it will have the priority over the value of the 3rd-party cookie idrxvr.
+This ID has to be sent in the &idclient= parameter of the AT Internet hit when client-side cookies are used.
+If this parameter is present in the hit that is sent to AT Internet, it will have the priority over the value of the 3rd-party cookie.